samin9796/gro-tts/egs2/gro_tts/tts1/README.md

 ### Training FastSpeech2

 The stages 1-4 is exactly similar to Tacotron 2 training.
+If you have already run those stages, you do not need to go through again.
 You need to train Tacotron2 or Transformer-TTS at first which will be the teacher model to get the durations.
-For this, you need to decode all of data in the following way.
+If you have an existing Tacotron 2, you can just use that ([Link to pretrained Tacotron 2 on Gronings](https://huggingface.co/ahnafsamin/Tacotron2-gronings)).
+After that, you need to decode all of data in the following way.

 ```
     $ ./run.sh --stage 7 \